The Transitions Office at General Assembly 2021

-Since we cannot be present in person at GA this year, Transitions Office staff have compiled some important information pertaining to ministerial search to share virtually with GA attendees.
-Please feel free to reach out to us with any questions or concerns during the drop-in hours below or by writing to us at email@example.com.
-We will miss chatting with you in the Welcome Booth this year!
+Since we cannot be present in person at General Assembly again this year, Transitions Office staff have compiled some important information pertaining to ministerial search to share virtually with General Assembly attendees.
+Please feel free to reach out to us with any questions or concerns by writing to us at email@example.com.

 Facilitated by Rev. Patrice Curtis and Rev. Keith Kron

-You must be registered for GA to attend this workshop.
+You must be registered for General Assembly to attend this workshop.
 Please access the workshop via the GA Portal.

 Settled search committee members are asked to serve a unique and uniquely important ministry for their congregations.
 The expectations and stress can be wearing over two years.
 Members may discover they are not prepared for all of the ways that stress may show up within the committee – including issues around negative bias and oppression.